HubTou/whois/WHOIS.1.md

 If you want an answer similar to the original one, use the *-D* option to bypass the database cache.
 Note that for the ARIN registry, there is no obvious relationship with original contacts when you use a cached answer...

 The database cache is never purged.

+I didn't made extensive tests to ensure 100% similar behaviour for the FreeBSD flavour.

 ## SECURITY CONSIDERATIONS
 Be careful not to send too many requests to WHOIS servers or use the caching options to avoid unnecessary ones!